Children and pets can get on great together, and many parents are keen for their children to grow up with them.

 Some pets, particularly cats, can find the arrival of a new baby quite unsettling and it could even trigger behavioural issues like urinating in the house.

 Ask your vet for advice with behaviour issues – it might even be covered by your pet insurance.
-All our policies cover behaviour treatment when you’ve been referred by your vet.
+Complete Care covers vet-referred behavioural therapy if your pet needs it after an accident or illness.

 And we understand how hard it can be to make a trip to the vet with a baby in tow, so we also include unlimited 24/7 online vet advice as part of your policy.